Skip to content

 ControlImplementation

-Base imagenode:20-alpine (minimal attack surface)
+Base imagenode:24-alpine (current LTS, minimal attack surface)

 Multi-stage builddeps → builder → runner (no build tools in production)